navit-gps/navit/docs/binfile.rst

 Any object that cross the equator or the poles is placed in the top-most tile because it can not fit inside of any sub-tile.

 Some important objects are placed into upper level tiles despite of their length to be easier reachable for routing or display purposes.
-This is done by specifying maximum tile name length for them in phase34_process_file() function in `navit/maptool/misc.c`__.
+This is done by specifying maximum tile name length for them in item_order_by_type() function in `navit/maptool/misc.c`__.

 BTW, "order" (zoom level) values used to query map and referred in <itemgra> and route_depth are equal to (tile_name_length-4).